-Program is to provide housing to vulnerable households impacted by the 2016 floods.
-West Virginia has allocated \$5,875,000 for this program which will offer assistance to repair majorly to severely damaged multifamily rental housing in the most impacted communities, and to develop new multi-family housing affordable to low income renters in the most impacted communities.
-Assistance will be provided through multiple housing activities including, but not limited to, the repair, rehabilitation, reconstruction, and new construction of housing units.
-Additional objectives of the program will be to facilitate decent, safe, and sanitary housing in flood-impacted areas through these activities, targeting assistance to developments that provide housing for veterans and the elderly.
+PROGRAM OBJECTIVE AND DESCRIPTION: The primary focus of the RISE West Virginia Multifamily Rental Housing Program to provide affordable housing to vulnerable households in areas impacted by the 2016 floods and severe storms.
+West Virginia has allocated \$5,875,000 for this program.

+Assistance will be provided through multiple housing activities which may include, but is not limited to, the repair, rehabilitation, reconstruction, and new construction of housing units.
+Additional objectives of the program will be to facilitate decent, safe, and sanitary housing in flood-impacted areas through these activities, targeting assistance to developments that provide housing for veterans, elderly, and or low to moderate income households (LMI).

-ADMINISTERING ENTITY: The RISE WV Multifamily Rental Housing Program will be directly administered by the State through the West Virginia Department of Commerce.
+ADMINISTERING ENTITY: The RISE WV Multifamily Rental Housing Program will be directly administered by the West Virginia Development Office through a Subrecipient Agreement with the West Virginia Housing Development Fund.